 These pages contain information about Finnish Bowhunting Association, a non-profit association promoting hunting with bow & arrow in Finland.
 You will also find information about various activities, as well as basic information about requirements when hunting with bow & arrow in Finland.
 Material is available (unfortunately) almost only in Finnish.

-Association and its members arrange training opportunities (IBEP courses, summer camp) and competitions (SJML Cup) around the country, provide two leased hunting areas for its members (free access!), acquire visibility in fairs and local events, and communicate through its’ own magazine Jäkkärä as well as these web pages.
+Association and its members arrange training opportunities (basic and IBEP courses, camps) and competitions (SJML Cup) around the country, provide two leased hunting areas for its members (free access!), acquire visibility in fairs and local events, and communicate through its’ own magazine Jäkkärä as well as these web pages.

 In addition to our own information, Finnish Wildlife Agency provides good summary of hunting regulations, game animals and hunting times in English (and German, Russian and Swedish) language.
 Please familiarize yourself with the information, because same regulations apply also to a person hunting with bow & arrow.
 In table of game animals you’ll learn which game species can be hunted with bow & arrow.
 Look for letter ”B” in the rightmost column.